 There is certainly a lot more to both island countries than beautiful beaches alone.
 Plus Mauritius is even a little cheaper than Seychelles in terms of accommodation and flights.

-Just like in The Seychelles the people in Mauritius speak a mix of English, French and Creole.
+Just like in Seychelles, the people in Mauritius speak a mix of English, French and Creole.